 Firmware upgrade basics

-The management board and the FPCs in your FortiGate-6000 system run the same firmware image.
-You upgrade the firmware from the management board GUI or CLI just as you would any FortiGate product.
+All of the FIMs and FPMs in your FortiGate-7000 system run the same firmware image.
+You upgrade the firmware from the primary FIM GUI or CLI just as you would any FortiGate product.

-You can perform a graceful firmware upgrade of a FortiGate-6000 FGCP HA cluster by enabling
+You can perform a graceful firmware upgrade of a FortiGate-7000 FGCP HA cluster by enabling

 session-pickup.
 A graceful firmware upgrade only causes minimal traffic interruption.
 For more information about graceful HA upgrades, see HA cluster firmware upgrades.

-Upgrading the firmware of a standalone FortiGate-6000, or FortiGate-6000 HA cluster with
+Upgrading the firmware of a standalone FortiGate-7000, or FortiGate-7000 HA cluster with

-uninterrupable-upgrade disabled interrupts traffic because the firmware running on the management board and all of the FPCs upgrades in one step.
+uninterrupable-upgrade disabled interrupts traffic because the firmware running on the FIMs and FPMs upgrades in one step.
 These firmware upgrades should be done during a quiet time because traffic will be interrupted during the upgrade process.

-A firmware upgrade takes a few minutes, depending on the number of FPCs in your FortiGate-6000 system.
-Some firmware upgrades may take longer depending on factors such as the size of the configuration and whether an upgrade of the DP3 processor is included.
+A firmware upgrade takes a few minutes, depending on the number of FIMs and FPMs in your FortiGate-7000 system.
+Some firmware upgrades may take longer depending on factors such as the size of the configuration and whether an upgrade of the DP2 processor is included.